Unprecedented flooding hits Iran, forces village evacuations

-GENEVA/LONDON (Reuters) - Heavy flooding continued in Iran on Tuesday as many provinces geared up for days of waterlogged misery and authorities warned of possible floods in capital Tehran as well the oil-rich south.
+GENEVA/LONDON (Reuters) - Heavy flooding continued in Iran on Tuesday as many provinces geared up for days of waterlogged misery and authorities warned of possible floods in the capital Tehran as well the oil-rich south.

 President Hassan Rouhani promised compensation for all financial losses and called for the armed forces to help in flooded areas.